Chapter in this post:

 In the "Spaceport" topic, a handful of rocket launch ramps are spread across the globe - that is far too little to have to do a separate topic.

-The little game is nice, but unfortunately the things you collect have no other purpose.
-There is no gamification in the game and so you are neither rewarded for collecting good things in the space game nor do you get points for information that you have listened to.
+The little game is nice, but unfortunately the things you collect have no further purpose.
+There is none Gamification in the game and so you are not rewarded for collecting good things in the space game nor do you get points for information you have listened to.

 The Orboot Shifu has a nicer solution: There is a quiz in each information area that you can use and you have an overview page with successes that you can unlock and so the children are more motivated to play with the app from time to time.